 2. Road debris

 The truth is, cyclists hardly matter to most motorists or at least I’m under the impression that it is so.
 I’m sure I’m not alone.
-Jake Cuenca crashed into the back of a truck last week and gamely blamed himself for not being able to brake fast enough.
+Remember that time when Jake Cuenca crashed into the back of a truck and gamely blamed himself for not being able to brake fast enough?
 Of course, the flipside is, what was the behavior of the truck driver involved in the accident.
 Even the report said the vehicle “suddenly stopped.”
-To be fair, they can’t all be expected to be aware of everything around them all time, so the responsibility of avoiding them lies with us.
+To be fair, they can’t all be expected to be aware of everything around them all time, so we also have the responsibility of avoiding them.
 Always be aware of where other vehicles are, most especially scooters and motorcycles.

 4. Pedestrians and other cyclists

-Ultimately, the responsibility for crashing and not crashing resides within the rider.
-If you’re not out racing on a familiar, known, and safe course, it is always best to be cautious.
+The responsibility for crashing and not crashing also resides within the rider.
+If you’re not out racing on a familiar, known and safe course, it is always best to be cautious.
 Don’t head out when you’re not at your best, and make sure your equipment is maintained.
 That’s all you really can do.
 They say luck is when preparation meets opportunity.
 The opportunities to crash are always there.
 It’s up to you to be prepared.